bminer/node-twilio-api/README.md

 Notice that the 'connected' event completes before the file has been read.
 This means that Twilio has already requested and received the TwiML for the call.
 The call will be answered by Twilio and then immediately hung up (since no TwiML is provided).

+Note: The above code will work, but your generated TwiML will not be executed until another Call event is triggered.

 INSTEAD, DO THIS: